Ximmerse/Rhino-X/en/ScriptingReference/RxController.md

 #### IsButtonDown
 `public bool IsButtonDown(ControllerButtonCode button)`

-Check if a button is pressed down in current frame.
+Returns true during the frame the user starts pressing down the target button.

 #### IsButtonUp
 `public bool IsButton(ControllerButtonCode button)`

-Check if a button is up in current frame.
+Returns true during the frame the user release the target button up.

 #### IsTap
 `public bool IsTap(ControllerButtonCode button)`

-Check if any button is clicked.
+Check if any button is clicked (down and up within a set time window).

-> User can config click threadhold in ProjectSetting/RhinoX Setting.
+> User can config click threshold in ProjectSetting/RhinoX Settings.
 > ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Inspector/RhinoXProjectSetting-Threshold-Time.jpg ':size=450X400')

 #### IsDoubleTap
 `public bool IsDoubleTap(ControllerButtonCode button)`

 Check if a button is double clicked.
-> User can config double click threadhold in ProjectSetting/RhinoX Setting.
+> User can config double click threshold in ProjectSetting/RhinoX Setting.

 #### IsLongHoldingButton
 `public bool IsLongHoldingButton(ControllerButtonCode button)`

 Check if a button hold action is performed.
-> User can config long hold threadhold in ProjectSetting/RhinoX Setting.
+> User can config long hold threshold in ProjectSetting/RhinoX Setting.

 #### GetTouchPadPoint
 `public bool GetTouchPadPoint(out Vector2 TouchPadPointer)`

 When user's finger is on Controller touchpad, this will return true.
 SDK will output a 2D position to help developer to locate where the finger is on physical touch pad：
 Left bottom corner = [-1,-1] , Right top corner = [1, 1]

-If this method return to false, it means there is no finger touch detected on touch pad.
+If this method returns false, it means there is no finger touching the touchpad.